How to Get a Sand, Gravel and Stones Trading License in Dubai

 Dubai's construction boom and its position as a regional logistics gateway make sand, gravel and stones trading one of the most consistently in-demand commodity activities in the UAE.
-This guide explains exactly how to obtain a Sand, Gravel and Stones Trading Licence (Activity Code 4752.45) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements and why this jurisdiction suits the trade.
+This guide explains exactly how to obtain a Sand, Gravel and Stones Trading License (Activity Code 4752.45) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements and why this jurisdiction suits the trade.

 Key Stats at a Glance